-On Wednesday, May 17, join the Pew Trusts and a panel of leading experts to explore how the latest science, front-line technologies, and big data can reveal global trends and help protect our planet.
+On Wednesday, May 17, guests joined the Pew Trusts and a panel of leading experts to explore how the latest science, front-line technologies, and big data can reveal global trends and help protect our planet.

-Panelists will bring their extensive experience in using innovations and strategies to address environmental issues and explore how advanced tools—such as satellite monitoring and forensic science—can benefit worldwide conservation efforts.
+Panelists brought their extensive experience in using innovations and strategies to address environmental issues and discussed how advanced tools—such as satellite monitoring and forensic science—can benefit worldwide conservation efforts.

 Kerri-Ann Jones, vice president of research and science, The Pew Charitable Trusts, and former U.S. State Department assistant secretary for oceans and international environmental and scientific affairs

 Tony Juniper, special advisor to The Prince of Wales’ International Sustainability Unit, president of The Wildlife Trusts, and fellow with the University of Cambridge Institute for Sustainability Leadership

 Rear Adm.
 Nick Lambert, ambassador to Satellite Applications Catapult’s Blue Economy Initiative

 Callum Roberts, professor of marine conservation at the University of York’s Environment Department